 What To Do If Your Baby Has an Allergic Reaction

-If your baby has a mild reaction, such as just redness around the mouth or hives, an age and weight appropriate amount of Benadryl (most likely 2.5ml) will reduce the reaction.
+If your baby has a mild reaction, such as just redness around the mouth or hives, an age and weight appropriate amount of Zytrec aka Ceterizine (most likely 2.5ml) will reduce the reaction.
+Do not use Benadryl.
 Call your pediatrician’s office and stay with your baby.
 Most pediatricians have an on-call service to help you decide if additional help is needed.

 If your baby has a severe reaction such as coughing or wheezing, OR both skin symptoms and stomach symptoms, bring them to an urgent care or emergency room immediately for observation and help.